 Let's take a moment to talk about Jupiter's crazy proportions.
 The fifth planet from our sun has an equatorial diameter of about 89,000 miles (143,000 kilometers).
 Were Jupiter a hollow shell, you could cram more 1,300 Earths inside it.
 That makes it the largest planet in the solar system.

-By the way, did you know that Jupiter has around 318 times the mass of our beloved home world?
-As a matter of fact, the stormy colossus is two-and-a-half times as massive as all the other planets in this solar system combined.
+By the way, did you know that Jupiter has around 318 times the mass as Earth?
+As a matter of fact, the gas giant is two-and-a-half times as massive as all the other planets in the solar system combined.

 Now the size disparity between the sun and Earth is unbelievably vast.
 Because the relationship is so skewed, their shared barycenter is located within the sun itself.
 (After all, the sun's got way more mass.)

 Ah, but Jupiter's a different story.
 Since the planet is so big, its barycenter with the sun resides outside of the star, at a point well above the solar surface.
 And here's another fun fact: Jupiter's gargantuan bulk gives the sun a slight — but noticeable — wobble.
 So if scientists ever detect that kind of tottering motion in a far-off star, it could mean that a Jupiter-sized planet is nearby.

 Relative size isn't the only thing setting Earth and Jupiter apart.
 Compositionally, the two worlds are totally different.
 Mercury, Venus, Earth and Mars are all classified as terrestrial planets, meaning that they have hard outer surfaces and mostly consist of metals or silicate rocks.